wso2/docs-is/en/docs/learn/multi-channel-self-registration-and-account-confirmation.md

     customize the email template.
 For more information, see [Customizing Automated Emails](../../learn/customizing-automated-emails).

-### Managing SMS Notification templates
+### Manage SMS Notification templates

 The templates for SMS notifications are stored in the registry.
-You can edit the default template using the management console or using the configurations files.
+You can edit the default template using the management console or using the configuration files.

 !!! tip
     The **accountconfirmation**, template is used to send SMS notifications.
 You can edit and customize the SMS